julie-scherer/kafka-flink-postgres-pipeline/README.md

     ```bash
     make psql
+    # or see `Makefile` to execute the command manually in your terminal or command prompt

+    # example output:
     docker exec -it eczachly-flink-postgres psql -U postgres -d postgres
     psql (15.3 (Debian 15.3-1.pgdg110+1))
     Type "help" for help.